bondarukoleh/burgers_cafe_react_course/info/basics.md

 For: Flow that includes optimizing code, linting, compiling to ES5, etc.
 With:
 - npm;
-- webpack bundler (make one js file, and gives you ability to add steps to this process, e.g. compile to ES5);
+- webpack bundler (make one js file, and gives you ability to add steps to this process, e.g. compile to ES5, also auto-prefixes css styles);
 - babel (compile, translator);
 - Webserver;